firebase/firebase-js-sdk/.changeset/breezy-flies-exist.md

 ---
-"@firebase/firestore": patch
+"@firebase/firestore": minor
 ---

-Changing UpdateData<T> to support types with index signatures.
+Changing UpdateData<T> to expand support for types with index signatures.